canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 Then we need to provide the following information:

 * **The command (or commands) to build the app**:
-  Since we are using electron-builder and simply calling `electron-builder` in the project will pick up details from our `package.json` file and generate an executable.
+  Since we are using electron-builder, simply calling `electron-builder` in the project will pick up details from our `package.json` file and generate an executable.

 * **What to do with the result of our build**:
   The result of running `electron-builder` is a `app/dist/linux-unpacked/`, this is what we want in the snap, in a dedicated `app/` directory for consistency.